fsvreddit/image-moderator/README.md

 ## About this app

 This app is open source under the BSD 3-Clause licence.
 The source code can be found [here](https://github.com/fsvreddit/image-moderator).

+Interested in detections for other things?
+Get in touch by messaging /u/fsv!
+The list of possibilities can be seen in Sightengine's documentation [here](https://sightengine.com/docs/models).